skx/thyme/README.md

 can be broadly divided into three parts:

 * Tasks which are executed (on the host) before we begin.
+  * For example cloning a rmeote `git` repository.
+  * Running this on the host simplifies things because you don't need to setup an SSH key in the container environment.
 * Tasks that happen in isolation, in a container or transient environment.
 * Tasks which are executed (on the host) after we've finished.
+  * For example uploading the generated result(s) to a remote host.
+  * Again running this step on the host simplifies things because you don't need to setup credentials in your container for carrying out the upload.

+## An example job

 To give a concrete example I might want to build a Debian package of a repository.
 To do that, on the host, I run this:

     git clone ssh://git.example.com/repo/here dest/

-> **NOTE** The reason I'm running this on the host as it means I don't need to setup an SSH key within the container.
+> **NOTE** I'm running this on the host because the host has a suitable SSH key setup, and I don't want to set that up in the container - if you want to do that it is supported though.

-Once I have that local clone (which probably requires SSH setup), I can build the package and assuming that the previous checkout is available this can be done in an anonymous container:
+Once I have the remote repository checked out locally, I can then build the package in an anonymous & isolated container:

     cd dest/
     apt-get install ..
     debuild -i -us -uc -b

+This works because the first step was carried out in a temporary directory, and that same directory is mounted inside the container (at `/work`).

 Once the build has completed a generated `*.deb` file will be produced, and from there it can be uploaded to a package repository.
 (In the case of